|Getting What You Bargained

 Photo: Martin Hackworth

-article was written almost two years ago.
+article was written almost eight years ago.
 Because of its recent

 popularity I have been updating it.
 See the list at the bottom of the

 by the additions to the rogues gallery.
 Stay tuned. - M

 If you are a regular reader of MoJazz, you, like all of us, likely spend a lot of time in the outdoors.
 For me outdoor recreation has been a life-long affair.
 All of the way back in the 60's my pre-teen friends and I were building our own off-road bicycles out of cannibalized Schwinn Stingray's.
 My life's arc has led me through spelunking, rock climbing, skiing, ski touring, mountain biking, snowboarding, mountain running and adventure dirt-biking.
 I financed a chunk of my college education with the proceeds from climbing guidebooks that I wrote.
 I've been a climbing guide, a ski instructor, an outdoor retailer and an industry consultant.
 I'm comfortable that my outdoor bona fides are in reasonably good shape.